SDSA Caribbean Rally

 A highlight of these events will be a live Search and Rescue (SAR) with a USCG J-Hawk helicopter, right out in front of the Marina where our events are to be held.
 It is an amazing experience to see and hear this display, a spectacle that you will not soon forget.

-Departure is scheduled for November 1 from Hampton and Newport, weather permitting.
+Departure is scheduled for November 1 from Hampton and October 30 from Newport, weather permitting.
 Each Captain is expected to make the best decision for his crew and boat when picking a departure date.
 Passage time for boats headed from Hampton to the Bahamas averages 4-6 days, and the boats traveling the 1400 NM to Antigua generally arrive in 10-14 days.

 Don't forget to stay in touch with the Salty Dawgs on Facebook; Salty Dawg Sailing and Friends